adang1345/delvewheel/README.md

 - `--add-path`: additional path(s) to search for DLLs, semicolon delimited.
 These paths are searched before those in the `PATH` environment variable.
 - `--add-dll`: name(s) of additional DLL(s) to vendor into the wheel, semicolon delimited.
 We do not automatically search for dependencies of these DLLs.
 - `--no-dll`: name(s) of DLL(s) to specifically exclude from the wheel, semicolon delimited.
 Dependencies of these DLLs are also automatically excluded if no other included DLL depends on them.
+- `--ignore-in-wheel`: don't search for or vendor in DLLs that are already in the wheel.
+We still search for and vendor in dependencies of these DLLs if they are not in the wheel.
+This flag is meant for simpler integration with other DLL bundling tools/techniques.
 - `-v`: verbose mode
 - `--extract-dir`: directory to store extracted contents of wheel for debug use (default is a temp directory)